RavenKiller/MEE/README.md

 We proposed an evolutionary pre-training strategy in this work and developed the corresponding datasets.
 The data collecting scripts are stored in `scripts/` with filenames like `evo_data_stage1.ipynb`.

 ### V1
-The [v1 version](https://pan.baidu.com/s/1XnE03NaACv8JQzHdF9_1Eg) (access code: evop) contains a total of 4.8M samples of all modalities.
+The [v1 version](https://pan.baidu.com/s/1smZFxuhxsPaF6dSjI0QHUw) (default access code: `evop`) contains a total of 4.8M samples of all modalities.
 All data is organized in HDF5 format.
 The total size after decompression is around 720 GB.
 Below is the file list:
 + stage1.zip
     + rgb.mat: contains RGB data with shape (395439, 224, 224, 3)
     + depth.mat: contains depth data with shape (417900, 256, 256, 1)